Box Office: 'San Andreas' Soars to $53.2 Million Opening

 “He’s a four-quadrant, larger-than-life movie star,” Fellman said.
 “This is going to have great legs.”

-Village Roadshow Pictures co-financed and co-produced “San Andreas” with Warners for $110 million, with most of the film lensing in Australia to take advantage of government incentives.
+Village Roadshow Pictures co-financed and co-produced “San Andreas” with Warner for $110 million, with most of the film lensing in Australia to take advantage of government incentives.

 Universal’s third weekend of “Pitch Perfect 2” led the rest of the pack, finishing with $14.8 million at 3,660 locations.
 The comedy sequel, which carries a modest $29 million price tag, has outperformed expectations with a total of $147.5 million in 17 days in the U.S. with another $80 million-plus internationally.